frodwith/yanop/README.markdown

 Any time you create a Parser or Help object (internal classes used by the api methods above), an exception will be thrown if there is something inconsistent about your option specification.
 This helps you catch errors sooner.
-These exceptions are instances of getopt.SpecError, but you probably shouldn't try to catch them. getopt.tryParse et al will rethrow them.
+These exceptions are instances of yanop.SpecError, but you probably shouldn't try to catch them. yanop.tryParse et al will rethrow them.

-Calling getopt.parse() an throw exceptions if the user has given bad options on the command line.
+Calling yanop.parse() an throw exceptions if the user has given bad options on the command line.
 These are generally the ones you want to try to catch and print.
-They are all instances of getopt.ParseError.
+They are all instances of yanop.ParseError.

-I think getopt should behave differently.
+I think yanop should behave differently.
 =========================================

 I value your opinion, I really do.
-I also have a job, and it isn't maintaining getopt.
+I also have a job, and it isn't maintaining yanop.
 Please, please either include a patch in your correspondance or send me a pull request on github.
 Otherwise, your issue may or may not be addressed, but I'm gonna go out on a limb and say it probably won't be.
 Thanks in advance for your contributions :)